The 17 Best Basketball Movies of All Time

 - 3 min read

-Here is my personal list of 17 basketball films I love, with short summaries, notable stars, and what makes each one special.
+I want to give you my personal selection of 17 basketball films that I admire, together with brief summaries, the main stars, and the reasons why each one is special.

 1. Hoosiers